kiranganesh66/Mm_as/README.md

 **HTML** : Markup language for structuring the web page.
 **CSS** : Styling language used for visual presentation.
-**JavaScript** : Programming language for adding interactivity and dynamic behavior to the page.4
+**JavaScript** : Programming language for adding interactivity and dynamic behavior to the page.

 # Usage